vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/New-VMOvfProduct.md

 ## Description

-Accepts a object with product details, parses it and adds it to supplied VM.
+The `New-VMOvfProduct` cmdlet accepts an object with product details, parses it and adds it to supplied VM.

 ## Examples